George Birkbeck Hill: Life

 He was the son of Arthur Hill, headmaster of Bruce Castle School, and was born at Bruce Castle, Tottenham, Middlesex.
 He dropped his third name, Norman, publishing as just George Birkbeck Hill; to family and friends he was known as Birkbeck, not as George.
 His mother died when he was four years old; on her father's side, she was related to Frederick Denison Maurice.

-Arthur Hill, with his brothers Rowland Hill, the postal reformer and Matthew Davenport Hill, afterwards recorder of Birmingham had worked out a system of education which was to exclude compulsion of any kind.
+Arthur Hill, with his brothers Rowland Hill, the postal reformer and Matthew Davenport Hill, afterwards recorder of Birmingham developed an innovative system of education.
 The school at Bruce Castle, of which Arthur Hill was head master, was founded to carry into execution their theories, known as the Hazelwood system, after Hazelwood School, Birmingham, that preceded it.
 George Birkbeck Hill was educated in his father's school and at Pembroke College, Oxford, where he made lasting friendships with Edward Burne-Jones and William Morris.
 It was also at Oxford that he began his writing career, contributing articles to William Fulford's Oxford and Cambridge Magazine.
 Hill suffered a serious attack of typhoid fever in 1856 which left him in a delicate state of health.
 Consequently, he only received an 'honorary' fourth class degree in 1858, although he was later awarded a Bachelor of Civil Law in 1866 and a Doctor of Civil Law in 1871 in recognition of his contribution to English letters.

 In 1858, Hill began to teach at Bruce Castle School, and from 1868 to 1877 was headmaster, succeeding his father.
 He married Annie Scott, daughter of Edward Scott and the sister of a friend from his school-days, on 29 December 1858.
-Partly to relieve what he felt to be the tedium of running the school, Hill returned to writing and reviewing.
+Hill retired from teaching due to debilitating asthma.
+Hill returned to writing and reviewing.
 In 1869, he became a regular contributor to the Saturday Review, with which he remained in connection until 1884.